A Monte Carlo AIXI Approximation: Conclusion

+To develop our approximation, we introduced two new algorithms: \searchalg, a Monte-Carlo expectimax approximation technique that can be used with any online Bayesian approach to the general reinforcement learning problem and {\sc FAC-CTW}, a generalisation of the powerful CTW algorithm to the agent setting.
+In addition, we highlighted a number of interesting research directions that could improve the performance of our current agent; in particular, model class expansion and the online learning of heuristic rollout policies for \searchalg.

-Although we are a long way away from being able to construct a truly powerful general agent, the future looks promising.
-We hope this work generates further interest from the broader artificial intelligence community in both AIXI and general reinforcement learning agents.
+We hope that this work generates further interest from the broader artificial intelligence community in both the AIXI theory and general reinforcement learning agents.

-\paradot{Acknowledgements} The authors thank Alan Blair, Bernhard Hengst, John Lloyd, Hassan Mahmud, Malcolm Ryan, Scott Sanner, and William Uther for many helpful discussions.
+\paradot{Acknowledgments} The authors thank Alan Blair, Thomas Degris-Dard, Evan Greensmith, Bernhard Hengst, Ramana Kumar, John Lloyd, Hassan Mahmud, Malcolm Ryan, Scott Sanner, Rich Sutton, Eric Wiewiora, Frans Willems and the anonymous reviewers for helpful comments and feedback.
+This work received support from the Australian Research Council under grant DP0988049.
 NICTA is funded by the Australian Government's Department of Communications, Information Technology, and the Arts and the Australian Research Council through Backing Australia's Ability and the ICT Research Centre of Excellence programs.

 \begin{small} [1]{$^{#1}$}

 \end{small}